ExcaliburXX/COMP6771-ass2/README.md

 # COMP6771 (Advanced C++ Ass2): Euclidean Vector
+- Mainly focuses on building overloading operators
-This assignment was done in 19T2.
+- This assignment was done in 19T2.